Discord-Robots/Discordjs-v14-Template/README.md

     - Be careful!
 This link will have very sensitve data!
 You only need the string after `https://discord.com/api/webhooks/${AppID}/`.
     - Paste the long string into `WebhookURL`.
 This is called your Webhook Token.
 DO NOT SHARE IT!!!

+- Navigate to `./src/config.json` and put your user id in the array of `owners`.

+  - If this is not done, `reload` command will not function correctly.

 - After you have edited and saved the `env` file to your needs, you are ready ready to start the bot!
   - Install all dependencies with `npm install` << Remember, DO NOT INCLUDE ANY PACKAGE NAMES HERE!
   - Run the bot with `nodemon`.